-The secondary stormwater system must be capable of conveying the 100 year ARI storm event within a defined path and without causing undue risk or damage to persons or property.

-The stormwater system must not connect or be able to overflow to the wastewater system.
+The secondary stormwater system must be capable of conveying the 100-year ARI storm event within a defined path and without causing undue risk or damage to persons or property.
+The use of a kerbed roadway as an overland flow path may be acceptable if it is in accordance with the maximum depth and velocity requirements.The stormwater system must not connect or be able to overflow to the wastewater system.

 Development must not increase peak discharge rates for design events to the receiving waters.
 However an increase may be acceptable for: